jayjeo/obsidian-milvus-FastMCP/README.md

    - (8) **Safe Server Restart** (Preserve All Data.
 Use this if MCP server has launching issues)
    - (9) **Emergency: Complete Data Reset** (DELETE All Data)

-8. **Milvus Server auto launch at startup**:
-  - There are two ways for doing this.
-    - (1) manually run `run-main.bat`, and select option 1
-      - You have to keep this CMD opened, which is inconvenient
-    - (2) run `install_main_option1_startup.bat`: This will set up automatic startup at Windows boot
-      - You don't have to manually run `run-main.bat`
-      - You don't have to keep CMD opened

 ## 🚨 GPU not detected issue even though my GPU exists and supports CUDA